kofidesmondML/kofidesmondML.github.io/_pages/about.md

 ======

 - **June 2025**
-  Awarded the **[AWWA Pacific Northwest Section Scholarship](https://www.pnws-awwa.org/careers/scholarship-application/)** for graduate research excellence in water and climate data science — recognizing leadership in water resource analytics.
+  Awarded the **[AWWA Pacific Northwest Section Scholarship](https://www.pnws-awwa.org/careers/scholarship-application/)** for graduate research excellence in water and climate data science, recognizing leadership in water resource analytics.

 - **Summer 2025**
   Received a **Travel Award** to attend the **[NCAR CESM Tutorial](https://www.cesm.ucar.edu/events/tutorials)** in Boulder, CO, for advanced training in Earth system modeling and simulation.